-10.3 Listing rules
+9.3 Listing rules

-Listing rules comprise, amongst others, the obligation to serve to the CMVM information on several company elements; such as the share capital composition, certain shareholders' agreements, acquisition of qualifying shareholding, the dividends paid to the shareholders and the composition of the corporate bodies.
+Listing rules comprise, amongst others, the obligation to serve on the CMVM information on several company elements; such as the share capital composition, certain shareholders' agreements, acquisition of qualifying shareholding, the dividends paid to the shareholders and the composition of the corporate bodies.

-In addition, listing rules also compel the issuer to publicly disclose its financial standards and information on the corporate governance practices adopted.
+In addition, listing rules also compel the issuer to publicly disclose its financial standards and information on the corporate governance practices it has adopted.